The Results of the 2022

-About the 2020 Alberta Beverage Awards
+Alberta Beverage Awards

 By Tom Firth, Competition Director

-Each winner has an approximate retail price – every retailer is different, so we’ve included a range in many cases.
-Though many Alberta-based products might only be available at the cellar door, I’d suggest trying to find them on the shelf, or contacting them directly – spending your dollars locally makes a tremendous impact in our communities.
+In each category is a “Best in Class”, which is the top performer in its category, followed by “Judges’ Selection” which are the other high performing wines in the category.
+As every Alberta liquor retailer is different, in many cases we’ve included a range for the retail price.
+Many Alberta-based products on these pages might only be available at the cellar door, so I’d suggest trying to find them on the shelf, or contacting them directly – spending your dollars locally makes a tremendous impact in our communities.

 Each product also has a “CSPC” number, which can be used to help you find it at your local retailer or at liquorconnect.com.
 Some products also have a symbol to identify products that not only did well this year, but also in previous years, indicating that this product is consistently good.
 New this year, we have added a (***) designation indicating winners that have earned awards in five or more years of the competition.

 Thanks to our diligent and hardworking stewards and back room staff - Len Steinberg, Mairi, Danielle, Chelsea, Grant, Patrick, Lana, Jade, Clint, Paul, and Colleen, our sponsors - Medium Rare Chef Apparel – helping our back room team look sharp, The Import Vintners & Spirits Association, The Alberta Liquor Store Association, Rök Water – for cleansing those tired palates, and to Spirit Wares helping us with some greener, plastic free options for our judging , our venue, Calgary’s Carriage House Inn, including Lino Savino and Roxane Carlson, and our photographer Jason Dziver, and to the judges who are featured here.